exo-archives/aio-pc/applications/assembly/patches/tomcat/README.txt

   Test portlets 2 - portlets, which showing ability of the jsr286 portlet specification (portlets2.war)

 1. Start Up
-   Tomcat 5.5 with EXO-PC 2.0 beta 4 bundled can be started by executing the following commands:
+   Tomcat 5.5 with EXO-PC 2.0.10 bundled can be started by executing the following commands:

       $CATALINA_HOME\bin\exo-run.bat          (Windows)

       $CATALINA_HOME/bin/exo-run.sh           (Unix)

-2. After startup, EXO-PC 2.0 beta 4 sample applications will be available by visiting:
+2. After startup, EXO-PC 2.0.10 sample applications will be available by visiting:

     http://localhost:8080/portal